 Bartók’s Violin Concerto (1937-1938) is dedicated to his friend, the violinist Zoltán Székely, and echoes the political situation in Hungary that ultimately led the artist to leave his homeland.
-Though it follows traditional concerto structure, the second and third movements reflect the composer’s original conception of the work as a set of variations.
+Though it follows the traditional concerto structure, the second and third movements reflect the composer’s original conception of the work as a set of variations.

 Shostakovich’s Symphony No. 5 (1937) is a product of Soviet-era socialist realism and reflects its commitment to glorifying socialist values.
 Ostensibly simpler and more traditional than its predecessor, it establishes itself as a true “Soviet symphony,” yet underlying its third movement is a requiem for victims of the regime.
 Its harsh sonorities and elements of parody and nightmare, softened by heartrending melancholy, are clear evidence of the Russian composer’s mastery of his craft.